photos by R. Whittaker

 Bebe: The sun gives you warmth and it is really beautiful.
 It grows the plants.
 It heals people from arthritis and other diseases.
 Darkness also has its attractiveness, you see.
 But that’s my interest in the sun.
 I like it because it’s a healer.

-works: When the sun comes in, does it come into one’s heart?
+works: Does the sun also come into one’s heart?

 Bebe: Yes.
 I feel warmth here [places hand on chest].
 I feel so great.
 When I leave my house, because of my injured leg it’s painful sometimes, but I don’t dwell on any pain.
 I know one day we’re all going to go whether we’re strong or weak.
 We have to face it.